DestrosCMC/Forecast_revenue/README.md

 # Forecast_revenue

 ## Model Selection
-I wanted to use a Convolutional Neural Network to predict 5 years out of sample and compare the results to a random forest regreesor and analyst estimates.
+I wanted to use a Convolutional Neural Network to predict 5 years out of sample and compare the results to a random forest regressor and analyst estimates.
 The random forest model would predict one year into the future, using a one year lag in the data's explanatory variables.

 ## Results